pingcap/docs/statistics.md

     ANALYZE INCREMENTAL TABLE TableName INDEX [IndexNameList] [WITH NUM BUCKETS|TOPN|CMSKETCH DEPTH|CMSKETCH WIDTH]|[WITH NUM SAMPLES|WITH FLOATNUM SAMPLERATE];
     ```

-+ To incrementally collect statistics of index columns for partitions in all `PartitionNameLists` in `TableName`:
++ To incrementally collect statistics on index columns for partitions in all `PartitionNameLists` in `TableName`:

     {{< copyable "sql" >}}